If Public Figures Were Stocks: A Reputation Market Analysis

 Donald Trump is the meme stock of the reputation market.
 The fundamentals are genuinely debatable, but the volume is undeniable.
 Love him or despise him, you can't ignore the position size.

 Bull case: Reshaped American politics regardless of what you think of the direction.
 The populist movement he represents is a structural shift.
-Bear case: Criminal indictments, divisiveness, and a legacy that depends heavily on which side of the political spectrum is doing the judging.
+Bear case: Criminal indictments, divisiveness, and a verdict that depends heavily on which side of the political spectrum is doing the judging.
 Analyst rating: High volume, wide bid-ask spread.
 This is a trader's name, not an investor's name.
 The volatility IS the product.

-Value Plays: Trading Below Intrinsic Value
+Value Plays: Trading Below Consensus

 Saladin (Ticker: SALADIN)